Mindstormman06/dramamanager/README.md

-# QSS Drama Manager 🎭
+# Drama Manager 🎭

-The QSS Drama Manager is a web-based application designed to streamline the management of drama productions.
+The Drama Manager is a web-based application designed to streamline the management of drama productions.
 It provides tools for organizing shows, characters, props, costumes, scripts, and more, making it easier for teachers, students, and administrators to collaborate effectively.

 ---